 From: Courtney Arbour, Director, Workforce Development Division

-Subject: AEL Enrollment and Performance Targets
+Subject: AEL Enrollment and Performance Targets—Update

 PURPOSE:

-This AEL Letter provides Adult Education and Literacy (AEL) grantees with information and guidance on enrollment and performance targets.
+This AEL Letter provides Adult Education and Literacy (AEL) grantees with updated information and guidance on Program Year 2018–2019 (PY’18–’19) enrollment and performance targets, in addition to the supplemental allocation of recaptured AEL funds available to grantees.
+Attachment 1, Targets for Program Year 2018 AEL Participants Served—Updated with Final Targets, shows final targets for PY’18–’19, as compared to original targets.

 RESCISSIONS:

+AEL Letter 08-18

 BACKGROUND:

+On June 30, 2018, AEL multiyear statewide grants that spanned PY’14–’17 closed with unspent Adult Education and Family Literacy Act (AEFLA) and AEFLA EL/Civics funds totaling $6,075,729.

 On July 1, 2018, TWC awarded new grants for statewide AEL core service delivery.
 Included in these grants are performance targets for the number of participants to be enrolled in AEL activities.
 Additionally, earlier in 2018, TWC negotiated both PY’18–’19 and PY’19 and PY’20 targets with the US Department of Education’s Office of Career, Technical, and Adult Education (OCTAE), setting separate targets for each of the 12 different educational functioning levels, as well as employment and credential targets.

+On August 10, 2018, TWC submitted the legislative appropriations request (LAR) for Fiscal Years 2020 and 2021 to the Office of the Governor’s Division of Budget and Policy and the Legislative Budget Board (LBB).
+The LAR includes a projected number of AEL participants to be served in 2020 and 2021, which showed an increase from the total number of participants served budgeted for 2019, based on more recent cost trends and service/program mix goals to continue expansion of enrollment in Intensive and Integrated Education and Training programs.

 Enrollment Targets

-across the following three service delivery tiers:
+On September 25, 2018, TWC’s three-member Commission (Commission) initially approved the method applied to assign enrollment targets to AEL grantees across the following three service delivery tiers:

 Tier I: Basic Education Services at $707.25 per participant